Don’t even think of booking until you check out this insider’s guide to the best Southbank restaurants.

 Serving up light bites like sandwiches and salads, this is a brilliant spot for a lunch on London’s South Bank

 Best Places to Eat in South Bank: Practical Tips and Map

-- I would definitely recommend avoiding the chain restaurants on London’s South Bank.
+- We would definitely recommend avoiding the chain restaurants on London’s South Bank.
 There are so many generic spots offering bland and boring food that leaves you with a mild sense of disappointment.
-Instead, I would definitely opt for visiting one of the many independent or unique, concept restaurants, for a much more authentic and memorable experience.
+Instead, we would definitely opt for visiting one of the many independent or unique, concept restaurants, for a much more authentic and memorable experience.

 - If you are planning on visiting some of the more upmarket restaurants make sure to check whether there is a dress code or not, in order to avoid any disappointment.

 - In addition, be sure to book, as many of these restaurants will require a reservation.
 You can often book via the restaurant’s website, or by just giving them a quick call.